infrabel/gnap-map/README.md

 - If you hadn't already, create the state you wish to insert the map in, e.g. `main.map` (if you pick another state, you should reflect that in [the configuration](#configuring-the-map-manager)).
 - Create a div with a height.
 Inside it, reference (one of) your installed map view directive(s), e.g.:
 `<div map-view-google style="width: 100%; height: 500px;"></div>`
-- Optionally, if you have installed more than one map technology/view, you can also include the 'map tech selector' directive, in the main.html view, right before the `gnap-locale-selector`:
+- Optionally, if you have installed more than one map technology/view, you can also include the 'map tech selector' directive, in the main.html view, right before the `gnap-locale-selector`, e.g.:
-`<li map-tech-selector ng-if="mainVm.shouldShowMapTechSelector" class="light-blue"></li>`
+`<li map-tech-selector class="light-blue"></li>`

 #### Configuration